RSS Feed Subscribe to RSS Feed

 Advantages to this approach:

-• Specify data not possible thru the UI (although isn’t this just an advantage of test case sin general, rather than a Builder pattern specifically?)
+• Specify data not possible through the UI (although isn’t this just an advantage of test cases in general, rather than a Builder pattern specifically?)

 • Data is always consistent (but not necessarily valid – you want to test ‘invalid’ scenarios/objects also!)